On singular Hilbert schemes of points: Local structures and tautological sheaves: Thomason's localization theorem and equivariant Hilbert functions

-\end{theorem} Stanley's theorem is stated for graded algebras with positive degrees in $\mathbb{Z}$.
-When the weights $w_i$ lie in a strictly convex cone, we can find a subtorus of $T$ such that the induced grading on the variables are strictly positive.
+Stanley's theorem is stated for graded algebras with positive degrees in $\mathbb{Z}$.
+When the weights $w_i$ lie in a strictly convex cone, we can find a subtorus of $T$ such that the induced gradings on the variables are strictly positive.